 Applicants will be asked (following receipt of their application) to submit one essay, which they have written as part of their normal preparation for public examinations.
 The preferred word limit for each sample is 2,000 words.
 The subject of this essay may form the basis of discussion in the interview with the Director of Studies.
 The deadline for submission will be early November.

 All applicants will take a written assessment (structured analysis of language data, analysis of quantitative data and a short essay) at interview.
-Further information and a content specification are available online.

 |Course Enquiries:||Emmanuel Admissions Office|